mishalturkane/paytoroast-contract/README.md

 - ```receiver_responds```: Records the receiver's decision (accept/reject) for the roast.

 - ```execute_transfer```: Distributes funds based on the receiver's decision and closes the escrow PDA's token account.
+- ```execute_transfer```: Distributes funds based on the receiver's decision and closes the escrow PDA's token account.

 ---